 Customer-centric marketing is able to outperform most other marketing approaches.
 Why?
 Because it enables you to combine a variety of rich insights on individual customers.
 It allows you to:

-The importance of customer centricity in its ability to improve a company’s profitability and ROI.
-Companies that use customer centric marketing improve their marketing ROI by up to 20%.
+The importance of customer-centricity lies in its ability to improve a company’s profitability and ROI.
+Companies that use customer-centric marketing improve their marketing ROI by up to 20%.
 They are also 60% more profitable than companies that don’t focus on their customers.

-Customer centric marketing does have its share of challenges.
-Companies that hve issues with becoming customer centric usually struggle with:
+Customer-centric marketing does have its share of challenges.
+Companies that have issues with becoming customer-centric usually struggle with:

-A customer centric company is able to predict customers’ needs.
+A customer-centric company is able to predict customers’ needs.
 It knows which products customers need, even if they don’t know it themselves.
-Such a company is passionate about helping their customers.
+Such a company is passionate about helping its customers.
 It understands what customers want and need, and creates services or products based on that understanding.

 Gather customer feedback

 Marketers can often become so obsessed with their product that they forget about what matters the most: customers and their needs.
 To become customer-centric, it’s crucial to try to look at your offering through the eyes of your customers and understand how they perceive it.